procxx/ClassicShell/src/README.txt

 3) Classic IE9

-Classic IE9 is a plugin for Internet Explorer 9 that:
+Classic IE9 is a plugin for Internet Explorer 9 and 10 that:

 *	Adds a caption to the title bar so you can see the full title of the page